davetang/learning_rust/README.md

   much faster but takes longer to compile so use it only when you are ready for release.
 * To remove the target directory, use `cargo clean`.
+* To update a crate, use `cargo update`, which will ignore the _Cargo.lock_ file and figure out all the latest versions that fit the specifications in _Cargo.toml_.

 ## Useful crates